 Field-hunting tip

-Look in metamorphic iron formations country — that is the host setting where laihunite typically forms.
+Look in metamorphic iron formations country, the host setting where laihunite typically forms.
 If you start seeing fayalite, magnetite, quartz in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive habit, so train your eye for that shape before scanning the outcrop.